nspcast/htotw/content/posts/2012-08-16-episode-8-foxhole-atheists-with-justin-griffith-and-christopher-herr.md

 01:41 FEEDBACK

 Kudos from Neil and mixed reviews on iTunes.
-If you think there&#8217;s room for improvement and we know there is, please email us at contact@htotw.com with specifics on what we can do better.
+If you think there&#8217;s room for improvement and we know there is, please use the [contact form](https://htotw.com/contact) with specifics on what we can do better.

 05:27 THIS DAY IN HISTORY &#8211; August 16